ndennler/SarpedonKabasuji/README.md

 DO NOT USE NAMES "LEVEL1" "LEVEL2" etc. will overwrite stored levels

-Left Click undo button for undo, right click it to redo NUMBER OF MOVES and TIME REMAINING CANNOT BE UNDONE
+Left Click undo button for undo, right click it to redo NUMBER OF MOVES and TIME REMAINING cannot be undone

 When entering values for number of moves and time remaining PRESS ENTER to store the value The board size is given in number of squares on the board divided by six (this represents the number of game pieces that can fit on the board since each piece consists of 6 squares)